luqiang21/Path-Planning-Project/README.md

 the spline function. <br /> <br />

 When the distance between the ego vehicle to the front vehicle is greater than $$30$$ m, lane keep behavior is followed.
-Otherwise, the ego vehicle can change to left lane if it is more than $$40m$$ away from the nearest front vehicle and more than $$20m$$ away from the nearest rear vehicle on left lane.
+Otherwise, the ego vehicle can change to left/right lane if it is more than $$40m$$ away from the nearest front vehicle and more than $$10m$$ away from the nearest rear vehicle on left/right lane.
 If any of the conditions are not met, the ego vehicle cannot perform a lane change.
 Then based on the possible behaviors, I compute the cost of each behavior and select the behavior with the minimum cost.
+If a lane change cannot be performed, the ego vehicle follows the leading vehicle's speed.

 The cost currently is computed based on speed_limit.